IGBAB/JO-AR - Education Records/ Records of Students with Disabilities Management

 - Inform the eligible student or the student’s parent(s) of the amendment in writing.

-IX.
-Duties and Responsibilities When Requesting Education Records
+9. Duties and Responsibilities When Requesting Education Records

-X. Duties and Responsibilities When Transferring Education Records
+10. Duties and Responsibilities When Transferring Education Records

 The district shall transfer originals of all requested student education records, including any ESD records, relating to the particular student to the new educational agency when a request to transfer the education records is made to the district.
 The transfer shall be made no later than 10 days after receipt of the request.
 For students in substitute care programs, the transfer must take place within five days of a request.
 Readable copies of the following documents shall be retained: